kkebo/swift-format/README.md

 ## Download

-You can download `swift-format.wasm` (wasm32-unknown-wasi) and `swift-format-threads.wasm` (wasm32-unknown-wasip1-threads) from the following pages.
+You can download `swift-format.wasm` from the following pages.

 - stable
   - [Releases](https://github.com/kkebo/swift-format/releases)